robinozer/portfolio4/README.md

 #### Delete booking ####
 - User story: As a site user I can view, update and delete my bookings so that I can manage my bookings

 - Testing performed: from the home page, click on 'Delete booking' on a given booking.
-Once redirected to a form prepopulated with readonly data from the booking, I click 'Confirm delete'.
+Once redirected to a form prepopulated with read-only data from the booking, I click 'Confirm delete'.

 - Expected outcome: redirect user to main page where all bookings are listed, where I can see the booking is now deleted.